-Systems for monitoring temperatures in place Completed Notes:

-- Farmers are required to make at least two (2) checks (in summer and winter, and at peak milk production and periods of peak heat) of the refrigeration system performance (e.g., 5° within 3.5 hours from the commencement of milking) and the washing hot water with a calibrated foodgrade farm thermometer.
-These checks are listed on the Hygiene and Maintenance Checklist in the Bega Cheese Ltd on Farm Quality Assurance Monitoring Book. - If the refrigeration system does not comply with 5° within 3.5 hours from the commencement of milking have the Farm Services team been notified has this been recorded on the Hygiene and Maintenance Checklist?

-Temperature checks scheduled for summer and winter on the yearly calendar Completed Notes:

-An annual refrigeration service is required Completed Notes:

-The hand-held farm thermometer shall be calibrated at least annually and recorded on the Dairy hygiene & maintenance check list.
-A tolerance of +/- 1°C is acceptable.
+Systems for monitoring temperatures in place Completed Notes: Farmers are required to make at least two (2) checks (in summer production and periods of peak heat) of the refrigeration system phours from the commencement of milking) and the washing hot vigrade farm thermometer.
+These checks are listed on the Hygiene the Bega Cheese Ltd on Farm Quality Assurance Monitoring Book.
+If the refrigeration system does not comply with 5° within 3.5 hou milking have the Farm Services team been notified has this been maintenance Checklist? performance (e.g., 5° within 3.5 vater with a calibrated foodand Maintenance Checklist in ► Temperature checks scheduled for summer and winter on the yearly calendar Completed Notes: ➤ An annual refrigeration service is required Completed Notes: The hand-held farm thermometer shall be calibrated at least annuments. ally and recorded on the Dairy hygiene & maintenance check list.
+A tolerance of +/- 1oC is acceptable.
 If the thermometer is outside this tolerance has a corrective action been recorded?